 For more than twenty years, Mr. Banes has advised issuers and underwriters on the full range of debt and equity offerings, including offerings of regulatory capital instruments, by financial institutions.
 Issuers with whom he has worked include ABN AMRO, Deutsche Bank, HDFC Bank, Societe Generale, Bank of America and Wells Fargo.

-Mr. Banes is also a member of the firm’s white collar, criminal defense and investigations practice.
+Mr. Banes is also a member of the firm’s White Collar Defense and Investigations Group.
 For nearly 15 years, he has worked closely with the firm’s white collar partners, both on core investigative and enforcement issues as well as on the range of complex governance, disclosure, financial reporting and transactional issues that can be generated by internal investigations and enforcement actions.
 He also advises on the collateral consequences to financial institutions of guilty pleas, deferred prosecution agreements and other resolutions of criminal and regulatory enforcement actions.
 Mr. Banes is one of the firm’s experts on the Foreign Corrupt Practices Act (FCPA) and related anti-corruption legislation; he frequently advises clients on the FCPA aspects of cross-border M&A, joint venture and financing transactions.

 Mr. Banes serves as co-chair of the Practicing Law Institute’s Annual Institute on Securities Regulation in Europe.